dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Code extracts with &lt; etc appear to not display them as HTML entities
 - Do I use quote-card anywhere else?
 - When the menu is open we could lower the opacity of the permanently-sticky header
 - Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"